juju/retry/README.md

 The bare minimum arguments that need to be specified are:
 * Func - the function to call
-* Attempts - the number of times to try Func before giving up
+* Attempts - the number of times to try Func before giving up, or a negative number for unlimited attempts (`retry.UnlimitedAttempts`)
 * Delay - how long to wait between each try that returns an error
 * Clock - either the wall clock, or some testing clock